awslabs/iot-app-kit/docs/development.md

 Due to the changelog and versioning being determined by the commit messaging, commit messages are considered part of the review process, so "squash merging" and other techniques that allow changing the commit message after approval right before merging, are not allowed.

+You should add UI Tests for any major functionality, and if you do, label your pull request with the `test:reliability` label on first checkin, which will stress test your UI tests.

 **git good tip**: `git rebase -i HEAD~${NUM_COMMITS}` is a useful way to squash together the last `NUM_COMMITS` before making your pull-request.
 Learn more [here](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).